zahta/machine-learning/README.md

    - [**To prevent Google Colab from disconnecting**](https://kapeli.com/cheat_sheets/LaTeX_Math_Symbols.docset/Contents/Resources/Documents/index):

+    	> Google Colab notebooks have an idle timeout of 90 minutes and absolute timeout of 12 hours.
+This means, if user does not interact with his Google Colab notebook for more than 90 minutes, its instance is automatically terminated.
+Also, maximum lifetime of a Colab instance is 12 hours.

    		Open developer settings in your web browser with `Ctrl+Shift+I` :arrow_right: Click on console tab  :arrow_right:  Type the following code block in the console prompt:
   	 ```javascript
    	    function ClickConnect(){